 |18 to 35||12|

 |47 and older||0|

-Arranged Employment is one of ways to qualify for a Canada Permanent Resident Visa through the Federal Skilled Worker category of immigration.
-It also provides the Federal Skilled Worker applicant with up to an additional 10 points towards IRCC’s selection factors requirement of 67 points.
+Arranged Employment is one of ways to qualify for a Canada Permanent Resident Visa through the Federal Skilled Worker category.
+Applicants score 10 extra points in order to meet the requirement of 67 points.